How much does it cost to replace an asbestos roof?

 Whether your roof is comprised of asbestos concrete cladding, asbestos tiles or you don’t know, the cost could vary.
 As a company we prioritise safety at all times, preferring to air on the side of caution with asbestos, but recognise that cost is a major factor too.

-A basic roadmap (see image below) offers a good starting point for assessing an asbestos roof.
-This concerns the state of the roof, risk assessments involved, current and future maintenance work, and abatement and how the owner or property maintenance contractor should proceed.
+To assess a roof for asbestos, you should assess the overall state of the roof, generate risk assessments involved, current and future maintenance work, and abatement and how the owner or property maintenance contractor should proceed.